modir/laminas-book/docs/operation.md

 }
 ~~~

+!!! important
-> You may notice that in example above we have the opening `<?php` tag which
+    You may notice that in example above we have the opening `<?php` tag which
-> tells the PHP engine that the text after the tag is a PHP code.
+    tells the PHP engine that the text after the tag is a PHP code.
 In example above, when the file contains
-> only the PHP code (without mixing PHP and HTML tags), you don't need to insert the
+    only the PHP code (without mixing PHP and HTML tags), you don't need to insert the
-> closing `?>` tag after the end of the code.
+    closing `?>` tag after the end of the code.
 Moreover, this is not recommended and may cause undesired
-> effects, if you inadvertently add some character after the closing `?>` tag.
+    effects, if you inadvertently add some character after the closing `?>` tag.

 The `Person` class above has a private property `$fullName` and three methods: